-The Mojito is so simple that it’s genius: mint, sugar, rum and soda water, plus the support staff of ice and straw.
+The Mojito is so simple it might be genius: mint, sugar, rum and soda water, plus the support staff of ice and straw.
 Of course you’d want all these things together in a glass!
-Figuring out who invented the Mojito, though, is a little like trying to figure out who was the first person to sweat bullets in the sun and cobble together a ravishing source of refreshment.
+Figuring out who invented the Mojito, though, is a little like trying to determine who was the first person to sweat bullets in the sun and cobble together a ravishing source of refreshment.
 But while you’re building up a thirst for a tall, minty, macerated Mojito, sip on these facts to denude the mysteries of this warm-weather wonder.

 1. It Was Born in Cuba

-There are many theories on exactly where in Cuba the Mojito originated, from the cane fields themselves to the bars pouring out the rum byproduct that came from them.
+There are many theories about exactly where in Cuba the Mojito originated, from the cane fields themselves to the bars pouring the rum that came from them.
 But Cuba is inarguably the motherland of the Mojito.
 What does the name mean?
-Well, that’s up for debate too, but Will Pasternak, the head bartender for the very rummy BlackTail in New York City, has some thoughts.
+Well, that’s up for debate too, but Will Pasternak, a bartender in New York City with experience at some very rum-heavy bars, including BlackTail, has some thoughts.
 “It first appeared in cocktail literature in the 1932 edition of ‘Sloppy Joe’s Bar,’” he says.
 “Some say it comes from the Spanish mojar, a verb meaning ‘wet.’
 Others say it comes from the African mojo meaning a ‘little spell.’”

 2. It Uses White Rum

-The combo of sugar, mint, lime juice and soda water is nothing if not refreshing, and a key part of that in a modern-day Mojito is unaged white rum.
-“I prefer Plantation 3 Stars or Banks 5 Island, as they are blends of different rums from different locations creating a nuanced base spirit with which to build the Mojito,” says Krissy Harris, the owner of Jungle Bird in New York.
+The combination of sugar, mint, lime juice and soda water is nothing if not refreshing, and using unaged white rum, rather than a dark rum, is key to that refreshment.
+“I prefer Plantation 3 Stars or Banks 5 Island, as they are blends of different rums from different locations creating a nuanced base spirit with which to build the Mojito,” says Krissy Harris, the owner of Jungle Bird in New York City.
 “But seeing that you’re adding mint, lime and sugar, just about any decent crisp rum can do the trick.”
 If you find yourself bemoaning your inability to get really authentic due to the lack of availability of a fuller-style Cuban rum, take a tip from a few enterprising bartenders.

 “Here’s the thing—rum coming from Cuba now isn’t what it was like at the time classic cocktails like the Mojito were being created,” says self-described rum-tender Jen Akin, the general manager for Rumba in Seattle.
 “Cuban rum was likely a blend of heavier pot and light column distillate, creating a richer, fuller rum than the light, crisp and delicate profile of modern Cuban rums.”
-At Rumba, Akin makes her own Cuban-style blend with rums from Puerto Rico, Jamaica and Barbados, as does Pasternak at BlackTail, breaking it down to four-parts Caña Brava three-year-old, three-parts Plantation 3 Stars, two-parts Rhum Barbancourt and one-part El Dorado three-year-old.
+At Rumba, Akin makes her own Cuban-style blend with rums from Puerto Rico, Jamaica and Barbados.

 3. In Cuba, They Muddle, and They Don’t Use Simple Syrup